-KNOW ALL MEN BY THESE PRESENTS, that Paul W. Cain Investments, LLC, a New Hampshire limited liability company, with an address of 19 Revolutionary Lane, Nottingham NH 03290, for consideration paid grant(s) to Jason Goulemas, Trustee of the Jason Goulemas 2002 Family Trust and Lisa M. Goulemas, Trustee of the Lisa M. Goulemas 2002 Family Trust, with an address of 1 Phillips Cove Road, Cape Neddick, ME 03902, as tenants in common, with WARRANTY COVENANTS:
+KNOW ALL MEN BY THESE PRESENTS, that Paul W. Cain Investments, LLC, a New Hampshire limited liability company, with an address of 19 Revolutionary Lane, Nottingham NH 03290, for consideration paid grant(s) to Jason Goulemas, Trustee of the Jason Goulemas 2002 Family Trust and Lisa M. Goulemas, Trustee of the Lisa M. Goulemas 2002 Family Trust and Lisa M. Goulemas, Cape Neddick, ME 03902, as tenants in common, with WARRANTY COVENANTS: